mika-s/mika-s.github.io/_posts/_drafts/2019-06-01-notes-on-70-762-Developing-SQL-Databases.markdown

 #### Design new indexes based on provided tables, queries, or plans

+- There can be only one columnstore index per table.
+- Hash indexes are only used on memory-optimized tables.

 <a name="distinguish_between_indexed_columns_and_included_columns"></a>

 #### Distinguish between indexed columns and included columns